mikemey01/ChariotGauge-PCB/README.md

 I use and recommend Advanced Circuits.

+Steps for assembling the controller can be found here: https://www.chariotgauge.com/install-guide-diy/

 # Modify
 If you want to modify the PCB I've included the board and schematic files from Eagle CAD.
 You'll need to install Eagle CAD to view/edit the schematics.